EvoHull/Tapirs/documentation/docs/How-To-Guide/setup.md

     These instructions are to set up Tapirs after [installation](installation.md) has been carried out.

 # CONFIG FILES
 The `config.yaml` file contains settings for the workflow's operation.
-Most of them have reasonable default values, but some (like specifying the location of your data) require your input.
+In an ideal experiment you would never have to alter any of the snakemake workflow code, only set up a configuration text file.
+Most of the settings in `config.yaml` have reasonable default values, but some may require your input.
 Open `config.yaml` in a text editor.

 1. set a name for your experiment (default=expt_name)
 2. set the directory containing your **demultiplexed** fastq.gz data (default=data/demultiplexed)
-3. set the location of your databases (ignore if not using the program)
+3. check the location of your databases is correct and amend if they are elsewhere.
+Defaults are:
+    - `data/databases/blast`
-    - blast database
+    - `data/databases/kraken`
-    - Kraken2 database
+    - `data/databases/taxonomy`
 4. set fastp parameters for quality control and read merging
 5. set blast parameters
+6. set MLCA parameters

 # DATA